Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Experiments

 \subsection{Evaluation Protocol}

 To evaluate the usefulness of CommonSyn, we fine-tune multiple \acp{LLM} on it and measure the improvements of \ac{Q-D} of the generated sentences.
-Specifically, we conduct parameter-efficient \ac{SFT} under unsloth~\citep{unsloth} with LoRA for all models.
-We require an \ac{LLM} to generate each sentence one at a time in a CommonSyn training instance given the concept set for that instance and use the next token prediction as the training objective for \ac{SFT}.
+Specifically, we conduct parameter-efficient \ac{SFT} using unsloth~\citep{unsloth} with LoRA for all models.
+We train the model to generate one sentence per training instance given its concept set and use the next token prediction as the training objective for \ac{SFT}.
 We use the zero-shot prompt shown in~\autoref{tab:commonsyn_prompts} for this purpose.
 Multiple quality and diversity metrics are applied in our evaluations.

-\paragraph{Quality Metrics.} Following the standard CommonGen protocol~\citep{CommonGen}, we assess quality using three metrics. (i) \textbf{Coverage:} The percentage of test examples where the generated sentences include all of the input concepts. (ii) \textbf{Win/Tie Rate:} We use GPT-4o as a judge to compare model outputs against human-written references, where the model outputs and human-written references are randomly shuffled during comparisons to guarantee fairness.
-The prompt (see~\autoref{app:sec:eval_prompt}) instructs the \ac{LLM} judge to select the sentence that is more natural and coherent and satisfies the length restriction. (iii) \textbf{Overall:} Defined as the product of Coverage and Win/Tie Rate, serving as our primary quality metric.
+\paragraph{Quality Metrics.} Following the standard CommonGen protocol~\citep{CommonGen}, we assess quality using three metrics. (i) \textbf{Coverage:} The percentage of test examples where the generated sentences include all of the input concepts. (ii) \textbf{Win/Tie Rate:} We use GPT-4o as a judge to compare model outputs against human-written references, where the model outputs and references are randomly shuffled to ensure fairness.
+The prompt instructs the \ac{LLM} judge to select the sentence that is more natural, coherent, and satisfies the length constraint.
+To evaluate the reliability of the LLM-as-a-judge, we further conduct a human evaluation, which shows 81.6\% agreement with GPT-4o (see~\autoref{app:sec:eval_prompt} for details).

+(iii) \textbf{Overall:} Defined as the product of Coverage and Win/Tie Rate, serving as our primary quality metric.

 \paragraph{Diversity Metrics.} To measure the lexical and semantic variation of the generated outputs, we use the following three metrics. (i) \textbf{Self-BLEU}~\citep{zhu:2018:selfbleu} measures the $n$-gram overlap between the generated sentences.
 We used self-BLEU-3/4 (i.e. $n=3, 4$) in our experiments. (ii) \textbf{Self-CosSim}~\citep{cox2021directed} is the average pairwise cosine similarity of sentence embeddings.
 We subtract the self-BLEU and self-CosSim scores by $1$, such that higher scores indicate greater pairwise diversity. (iii) \textbf{\ac{VS}-embed}~\citep{vendi:2022} is the exponential of Shannon's entropy over the eigenvalues of the pairwise similarity matrix of a set of sentences computed using sentence embeddings.
 We use the SimCSE~\citep{gao:2021:simcse} for both Self-CosSim and VS-embed for consistency.
 Following ~\citet{zhang2025evaluating} we use Self-CosSim as our primary diversity metric because of its reliability.